ajay-navodayan/Feedback_management_system/README.md

 ## Project Overview

-The Feedback Management System is a web application built with Python Flask that allows students to submit feedback for various courses.
-Faculty members can view and analyze the feedback, while administrators can oversee the feedback process.
+The Feedback Management System is a web application built with Python Flask that allows students to submit feedback for various courses weekly.
+Faculty members can view and analyze the feedback.
 The system is integrated with Google OAuth for authentication and uses PostgreSQL as the database.

 ## Features